'Avengers' rings up $103 million in record weekend

 Fifth place belonged to love story "The Lucky One," which took in $4 million, with animated family film "The Pirates!
 Band of Misfits" coming in sixth at $3.2 million.

-Warner Bros., a unit of Time Warner Inc (TWX.N), released "Dark Shadows" and "The Lucky One."
-"Think Like a Man" and "Pirates" were distributed by Sony Corp's (6758.T) Sony Pictures studio.
-Lions Gate Entertainment Corp LGF.N released "Hunger Games."
+Warner Bros., a unit of Time Warner Inc, released "Dark Shadows" and "The Lucky One."
+"Think Like a Man" and "Pirates" were distributed by Sony Corp's Sony Pictures studio.
+Lions Gate Entertainment Corp released "Hunger Games."

 (Reporting By Lisa Richwine and Chris Michaud; editing by Bob Tourtellotte and Todd Eastham)